AllenInstitute/ITCXOP2/Readme.md

     per channel
   - Updated and enhanced documentation
   - Test suite using the [Igor Unit Testing Framework](http://www.igorexchange.com/project/unitTesting)

+## Installation

+- Quit Igor Pro
+- Install the vcredist packages in "vcredist"
+- Create the following shortcuts in "$HOME\\Documents\\WaveMetrics\\Igor Pro 7 User Files"

+  - In "Igor Extensions" a shortcut pointing to "XOP\itcXOP2.xop"
+  - In "Igor Extensions (64-bit)" a shortcut pointing to "XOP\itcXOP2-64.xop"

+- Start Igor Pro

 ## Running requirements
 Minimum Igor Pro versions are 6.3 for 32bit and 7.0 for 64bit.